-The unaudited pro forma condensed consolidated financial statements are provided for informational purposes only and should be read in conjunction with the audited and unaudited financial statements of Titan previously included in a Form 8-K by ETP, the audited and unaudited financial statements of Transwestern included in this Form 8-K and the ETE Form 10-K for the year ended August 31, 2006.
+The unaudited pro forma condensed consolidated financial statements are provided for informational purposes only and should be read in conjunction with the audited and unaudited financial statements of Titan previously included in a Form 8-K, the audited and unaudited financial statements of Transwestern included in this Form 8-K and the ETP Form 10-K for the year ended August 31, 2006.
 The unaudited pro forma condensed consolidated financial statements include the following:

-- The unaudited pro forma condensed consolidated balance sheet of ETE as of August 31, 2006, which presents the pro forma effects as if the Transwestern acquisition and the ETE and ETP debt and equity issuances discussed above occurred on August 31, 2006.
-The acquisition of Titan is already reflected in the historical consolidated balance sheet of ETE as of August 31, 2006; however, the pro forma adjustments include purchase accounting adjustments recorded in the quarter ended November 30, 2006 resulting from the receipt of the independent appraisal of the acquired Titan assets; and - the unaudited pro forma condensed consolidated statement of operations of ETE for the fiscal year ended August 31, 2006, which presents the pro forma effects of the Titan and Transwestern acquisitions and the ETE and ETP debt and equity offerings discussed above as if such transactions occurred on September 1, 2005.
+- The unaudited pro forma condensed consolidated balance sheet of ETP as of August 31, 2006, which presents the pro forma effects as if the Transwestern acquisition and the debt and equity issuances described above occurred on August 31, 2006.
+The acquisition of Titan is already reflected in the historical consolidated balance sheet of ETP as of August 31, 2006; however, the pro forma adjustments include adjustments of the Titan purchase price allocation recorded in the quarter ended November 30, 2006 resulting from the receipt of the independent appraisal of the acquired Titan assets; and - the unaudited pro forma condensed consolidated statement of operations of ETP for the fiscal year ended August 31, 2006, which presents the pro forma effects of the Titan and Transwestern acquisitions and related debt and equity offerings as if such transactions occurred on September 1, 2005.

-The following unaudited pro forma condensed consolidated financial statements are based on certain assumptions and do not purport to be indicative of the results which actually would have been achieved if the Titan and Transwestern acquisitions and the related ETE and ETP debt and equity issuances had been completed on the dates indicated.
-Moreover, they do not project ETE's financial position or results of operations for any future date or period.
+The following unaudited pro forma condensed consolidated financial statements are based on certain assumptions and do not purport to be indicative of the results which actually would have been achieved if the Titan and Transwestern acquisitions and the related debt and equity issuances had been completed on the dates indicated.
+Moreover, they do not project ETP's financial position or results of operations for any future date or period.

-The accompanying pro forma financial statements reflect purchase price allocations which are preliminary as the purchase price allocation for the acquisitions of Titan and Transwestern reflected in the pro forma statements has not been completed.
+The accompanying pro forma financial statements reflect purchase price allocations which are preliminary as the purchase price allocation for the Titan and Transwestern acquisitions reflected in the pro forma statements has not been completed.
 ETP's management has engaged an appraisal firm to prepare an appraisal of the Transwestern tangible and identifiable intangible assets to support the purchase price allocation.
 Such appraisal is expected to be completed by January 31, 2007.
 The purchase price allocation is affected by the amount of current assets and liabilities at the closing date (December 1, 2006), and the closing date balance sheet will not be available until approximately January 15, 2007.
 Management believes that the final purchase price allocation will be finalized by August 31, 2007.
 The purchase price allocation reflected in the accompanying pro forma financial statements is based on the best estimates available at this time and on the unaudited balance sheet of Transwestern as of September 30, 2006.
 Management expects to complete the Titan allocation during the second quarter of fiscal year 2007.
 There is no guarantee that the preliminary allocation, and consequently the pro forma financial statements, will not change.
 To the extent that the final allocation results in an increased allocation to goodwill, this amount would not be subject to amortization, but would be subject to an annual impairment testing and if necessary, written-down to a lower fair value should circumstances warrant.
-To the extent the final allocation results in a decrease to the preliminary allocation to goodwill done for the purpose of preparing these pro forma financial statements, the amount would be subject to depreciation or amortization which would result in a decrease to the estimated pro forma income reflected in the accompanying pro forma statements of operations for the respective periods.
+To the extent the final allocation results in a decrease to the preliminary allocation which would result in a decrease to the estimated pro forma income reflected in the accompanying pro forma statements of operations for the respective periods.

-ENERGY TRANSFER EQUITY, L.P.
+ENERGY TRANSFER PARTNERS, L.P.
 AND SUBSIDIARIES UNAUDITED PRO FORMA CONDENSED CONSOLIDATED BALANCE SHEET As of August 31, 2006 (in thousands)